xingyingwang/smart_contracts/assessment_information.md

     This \href{https://www.durham.ac.uk/media/durham-university/departments-/common-awards/documents/assessment-documents/guidance-documents/Assessment-Guidelines_Oral-Presentations.pdf}{\alert{link}}, from Durham University, also provides some good information for creating a good presentation.
 \end{frame}

-%Knowledge and understanding: Did your presentation demonstrate a thorough
-%understanding of the relevant subject matter?
-%Argument and reasoning: Was your response to the question / task well argued
-%and clearly reasoned?
-%Did you demonstrate the ability to think critically and
-%analytically?
-%Presentational skills Was the presentation well designed and clearly
-%structured?
-%Was the presentation appropriately tailored to the
-%audience and situatio

-%Common Awards Assessment Guidelines
-%%ORAL PRESENTATIONS
-%4
-%Were you audible and were the pace and timing
-%good?
-Were you well organised and prepared?
-Did
-%you make appropriate eye contact with your
-%audience?
-%Did you make appropriate and effective use of media?
-%Written rationale /
-%commentary:
-%Does the commentary show good reflective ability,
-%making good connections between the presentation
-%you gave and knowledge and understanding?
-%Is your writing clear, using appropriate vocabulary,
-%employing correct grammar and spelling, and
-%following your TEI’s referencing conventions?

 \begin{frame}{Group project: Uploading your presentation}
 \begin{itemize}